 Vitamin B12 belongs to the Vitamin-B group, which are of eight kinds of viz. vitamin B-1, B-2, B-3, B-5, B-6, B-7, B-9, and B-12.
 Structurally, vitamin B-12 is the largest among all other vitamins of the same group.
-It performs a significant role in brain health, functioning of nervous system, and synthesis of RBC.
+It performs a significant role in brain health, the functioning of the nervous system, and synthesis of RBC.
 Vitamin B-12 is also known as Cobalamin.

 Bacteria and archaea can secrete vitamin B12.
 These bacteria are found in plants, and these plants are eaten by some of herbivores animals, and in this way, vitamin B12 produces internally.
 Vitamin B-12 synthesizes the red blood cells, which is very important in proper brain functioning.